 The higher the operating income, the more profitable you company is likely to be.
 If this number is declining then you need to quickly identify the reasons and take action.Relevant Showcase Dashboard

-The Operating Expense Ratio (OER) shows the operational efficiency of your company by comparing operating expenses (the cost associated with running your core operations) to your total revenue.
+One of our next finance KPI examples, the operating expense ratio (OER), shows the operational efficiency of your company by comparing operating expenses (the cost associated with running your core operations) to your total revenue.
 The lower your company's operating expenses are, the more profitable your company will be.
-With datapine, you can easily analyze and track your operating costs in detail.
-These break-downs are also useful when benchmarking your company against other organizations.
+With modern KPI dashboards, you can easily analyze and track your operating costs in detail.
+These breakdowns are also useful when benchmarking your company against other organizations.
 As these numbers vary wildly by industry, when benchmarking please make sure to survey companies in a similar field.
-Investors are often interested in the Operating Ratio to specifically examine how high your operating costs are in relation to generated revenue.Performance Indicators
+Investors are often interested in the operating ratio to specifically examine how high your operating costs are in relation to generated revenue.Performance Indicators

 Over time, changes in your company’s OER should inform you whether or not your company is scalable.
-Can you increase sales without increasing operating expenses (over)proportionately?Relevant Showcase Dashboard
+Can you increase sales without increasing operating expenses?Relevant Showcase Dashboard

-Net Profit Margin measures your profit after subtracting all operating expenses, depreciation, interest and taxes divided by the total revenue (net income x 100 / total revenue).
-The Net Profit Margin is one of the most closely tracked KPIs in finance.
+Net profit margin measures your profit after subtracting all operating expenses, depreciation, interest and taxes divided by the total revenue (net income x 100 / total revenue).
+The net profit margin is one of the most closely tracked KPIs in finance.
 It measures how well your company does at turning revenue into profits.
-As a percentage of sales, not an absolute number, it is often used to compare different companies and see which of them are most effective at converting sales into profit.Performance Indicators
+As a percentage of sales, not an absolute number, it is often used to compare different companies and see which of them are most effective at converting sales into a profit.Performance Indicators

 The higher your net profit margin, the better off you are.
 Review any decline with a fine-toothed comb to fix any problems from decreased sales to unsatisfied customers ASAP.Relevant Showcase Dashboard

-Current Ratio is a liquidity ratio that measures your ability to pay your obligations in the short-term, often within the next 12 months.
-This financial metric is calculated by dividing your current liabilities (debt and accounts payables) by your current assets (cash, inventory and accounts receivables).
+We have included the current ratio as one of the top financial KPI templates that concentrate on liquidity.
+It measures your ability to pay your obligations in the short-term, often within 12 months.
+Unlike some other liquidity ratios, this one includes all current assets and liabilities.
+It is calculated by dividing your current assets (such as cash, accounts receivable, inventory, and prepaid expenses) by your current liabilities (accounts payable, credit card debt, bank operating credit, taxes, etc.).
 The goal is to have a ratio higher than 1.
 If your ratio is lower, you would be unable to pay off your obligations if they were suddenly due.
-This ratio is a key indicator of a company’s short term financial health and shows whether you are able to collect accounts due in a timely manner.Performance Indicators
+This ratio is a key indicator of a company’s short-term financial health and shows whether you are able to collect accounts due in a reasonable amount of time.Performance Indicators

 The higher your current ratio, the more capable you are of paying your bills in the short-term.
-Bank often recommend a Current Ratio higher than 2.Relevant Showcase Dashboard
+Banks often recommend a current ratio higher than 2.Relevant Showcase Dashboard

-Accounts Payable Turnover is a short-term liquidity financial metric and shows how quickly you pay off suppliers and other bills.
-It is derived from your total purchases from vendors, divided by your average accounts payable, over a set period (Total Supplier Purchases / Avg.
-Accounts Payable).
+Accounts payable turnover is a short-term liquidity financial metric and shows how quickly you pay off suppliers and other bills.
+It is derived from your total purchases from vendors, divided by your average accounts payable, over a set period (total supplier purchases / avg. accounts payable).
 In other words, the accounts payable turnover ratio indicates how many times a company can pay off its average accounts payable balance during the course of a defined period, such as one year.
-For example, if your company purchases $10 million worth of goods in a year, and holds an average accounts payable of $2 million, the ratio would be five.
-If your Accounts Payable Turnover Ratio is increasing, it means that you are paying your suppliers at a faster rate.
+For example, if your company purchases $10 million worth of goods in a year, and holds average accounts payable of $2 million, the ratio would be five.
+If your accounts payable turnover ratio is increasing, it means that you are paying your suppliers at a faster rate.
 The opposite would be the case when the turnover ratio is decreasing.Performance Indicators

 A higher ratio shows suppliers and creditors that your company pays its bills frequently and facilitates when negotiating a credit line with a supplier.
 On the other hand, paying your bills fast reduces your available cash.Relevant Showcase Dashboard

-The Accounts Receivable Turnover measures how quickly you collect your payments owed and displays a company’s effectiveness in extending credits.
-This ratio measures the number of times that a company can collect its average accounts receivable and is calculated by dividing the amount of all supplier purchases by the average amount of accounts receivable for a given period.
+Our next KPI for finance is the accounts receivable turnover which measures how quickly you collect your payments owed and displays a company’s effectiveness in extending credits.
+This KPI measures the number of times that a company can collect its average accounts receivable and is calculated by dividing the amount of all supplier purchases by the average amount of accounts receivable for a given period.
 The faster your company can turn credit sales into cash, the higher your liquidity.
-A low Accounts Receivable Turnover Ratio signifies that there is a need to revise the company’s credit policies to ensure a more timely collection of payments.Performance Indicators
+A low accounts receivable turnover ratio signifies that there is a need to revise the company’s credit policies to ensure a more timely collection of payments.Performance Indicators

-The higher the Accounts Receivable Turnover Ration the better and the more liquidity you have available to finance your short-term liabilities.Relevant Showcase Dashboard
+The higher the accounts receivable turnover ratio, the better and the more liquidity you have available to finance your short-term liabilities.Relevant Showcase Dashboard

-The higher the ROA the better, especially compared to other companies in the same industry.Relevant Showcase Dashboard
+The higher the return on assets (ROA) the better, especially compared to other companies in the same industry.Relevant Showcase Dashboard

 Setup only takes a few minutes.
 No credit card required!